spakai/cicd_github/README.md

-# cicd_gitea
+# cicd_github

-An example Python project demonstrating CI/CD with GitHub Actions.
+An example Python project that demonstrates a resilient CI/CD workflow powered by GitHub Actions.
+In addition to a minimal Fibonacci API, the repository showcases self-healing pipeline behaviour, ML-driven test selection, and automated publishing to Docker Hub.

 ## Features
 - Minimal HTTP API for Fibonacci numbers